camunda/camunda-docs/docs/apis-tools/console-api/tutorial.md

 This `list` argument is outlined at the bottom of the `administration.js` file, and executed with the `cli.js` file.
 While we will view, create, and delete clients in this tutorial, you may add additional arguments depending on the API calls you would like to make.
 :::

 If you have any existing clients, the `Name: {name}; ID: {Id}` will now output.
-If you have an invalid API name or action name, or no arguments provided, an error message will output as outlined in the `cli.js` file.
+If you have an invalid API name or action name, or no arguments provided, or improper/insufficient credentials configured, an error message will output as outlined in the `cli.js` file.

 ## POST a client